R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 ### Steam & Steam Deck (NorthstarProton)

-On Steam Deck, complete the following in desktop mode.
-You may return to game mode once completed _(A mouse + keyboard plugged into the Deck are recommended for easier navigation of menus)_

 > **Check your GLIBC version.** NorthstarProton currently only supports version 2.33 and higher.
 Verify your installed version with `ldd --version`.
 If the installed GLIBC is older, use the [legacy guide](playing-on-linux-legacy-guide.md). **Ubuntu 20.04 LTS**, **Debian 11**, and **Void Linux** are known to have outdated GLIBC packages.
+This check does not need to be completed on Steam Deck or Steam OS.

+On Steam Deck, complete the following in desktop mode.
+You may return to game mode once completed _(A mouse + keyboard plugged into the Deck are recommended for easier navigation of menus)_

 1. Make sure you ran the vanilla version of Titanfall2 at least once on Linux!
 2. Install the latest version of Northstar using [Viper](../northstar-installers.md#0negal-viper) or do it manually